odidev/bitbucket-build-status-resource/README.md

 * Support both hg and git repos.
 * Create an automated docker build.
 * Uses unittests instead of behave for tests.
+* Post correct URLs to Bitbucket when using multiple teams in concourse

 This repo is tied to the [associated Docker image](https://hub.docker.com/r/ecometrica/concourse-resource-bitbucket/).
 The build of the docker image is using the docker hub automated build.